unibo/LimeSurvey-ProxyAuth-Plugin/README.md

 - Clone this repository inside the plugin directory of your LimeSurvey installation

 ## Docker
-- This plugin also contains a docker folder.
-It is used to develop and it is made of nginx -> php-fpm -> mariadb
+This plugin also contains a docker folder.
+It is used to develop and it is made of nginx -> php-fpm -> mariadb.
+Please remember to change the database password if using on production.
+TODO: Put all environment dependend parameters like domain and DB password in an .env file that will be in the .gitignore.
+Push a .env.example instead.

 ## Notes:
 - This plugin only does its magic on survey with specified participants, it does nothing in open participants surveys.